CodePenguin/PlayPass/README.md

 ### PlayPass Example

 Now let's use PlayPass to remove the tedius parts so we can get back to watching.
 Think of a PlayPass `pass` as a season pass for TV shows or movies.
-A `pass` consists of two types of actions:
+A `pass` consists of three types of actions:

 - `scan`: Looks through the current PlayOn folder looking for any **folders** that match what you would have clicked.
+- `search`: Performs a text search on the current PlayOn folder.
+(Note: Not all channels/folders support this feature.)
 - `queue`: Looks through the current PlayOn folder looking for any **videos** that match what you would have clicked.

-Everytime PlayPass is run in `queue` mode it will go through all the defined `passes`, `scan` for the specific folders you would have clicked manually, then tries to `queue` any videos it finds.
+Everytime PlayPass is run in `queue` mode it will go through all the defined `passes`, `scan` for the specific folders you would have clicked manually or  `search` for text using a folder's search function , then tries to `queue` any videos it finds.

 Based on our previous example PlayPass needs to do the following: